chrisnoonan98675/site/xl-test/concept/key-xl-test-concepts.markdown

 ## Qualification

 XL Test's configurable qualification possibilities allow for seamless integration with a continuous delivery pipeline.
 XL Test automatically analyzes the test results that are available within XL Test using the specified configuration algorithm.
 In this way, XL Test supports tailored automated go/no go decision-making.
+It is possible to [create customized qualifications](/xl-test/how-to/create-a-custom-qualification-in-xl-test.html)

 ## Test specification execution